 An offer notifying a financial aid applicant of the types and amounts of aid being offered, responsibilities, and the terms and conditions of each award.

 An award offer provided via the Web.
-At UC San Diego, undergraduate students receive Web award notifications by using the Financial Aid tool on TritonLink.
+At UC San Diego, undergraduate students receive Web award notifications by using the

 A person who agrees to repay money received, plus interest, according to the terms of a promissory note she/ he has signed.

-The two federal programs administered by colleges and universities: Federal Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study.
+The two federal programs administered by colleges and universities: Federal Supplemental Educational Opportunity Grant (SEOG) and Federal Work-Study

 When interest is added to the principal balance of a loan rather than being paid as it accrues.
 Any future interest is then based on the higher loan amount (the combined total of principal and accrued interest).